jakesylvestre/site/_posts/programming/2012-12-13-MobileDevelopment.md

 ---
 layout: post
+status: draft

 title: Mobile Development
 category: programming
-tags: [mobile, android, tablet, programming, sl4a]
+tags:
+  - mobile
+  - android
+  - tablet
+  - programming
+  - sl4a
-author: [diabolist, wei2912]
+author:
+  - diabolist
+  - wei2912

-summary: Get started on developing from your Tablet!
+summary: Get started on developing from your tablet, using nothing more then a Tablet (Asus TF700T Transformer).

-status: draft

 location: _posts/programming/2012-12-13-MobileDevelopment.md
 ---

-#Using nothing more then a Tablet (Asus TF700T Transformer)

-I bought a Transformer Tablet and its keyboard attachment, as a cool product and hopefully a nice tool.
+I (diabolist) bought a Transformer Tablet and its keyboard attachment, as a cool product and hopefully a nice tool.
 The idea is to be able to development, modify, even test code in a mobile environment.
 It is far from perfect, but with patience you can get tools needed to begin development.

 First off...
 I rooted my tablet.
-You don't _need_ to, but I find it necessary for some tasks. _However_, this is _NOT_ needed for the setup that I have.
+You don't *need* to, but I find it necessary for some tasks. *However*, this is *NOT* needed for the setup that I have.
 There are not many apps that have the flexibility or give you back the power of your terminal like [Terminal IDE](http://www.spartacusrex.com/terminalide.htm).
 You can install this app through Google's Play Store.
 Terminal IDE uses [Busybox](http://www.busybox.net/about.html), [bash (bourne again shell)](http://www.gnu.org/software/bash/), [ssh](http://www.openssh.org/), a few Java development tools, editors (nano, vim), even [git](http://git-scm.com/) (a little tricky to setup, but works), and you don't have to be root to use them.

 <!--more-->

-##Prototyping
+## Prototyping

 Sometimes you'll be away from your laptop/desktop somewhere, over a friends house, at a coffee shop...
 All the sudden, you have this great idea for an app or just want to write a tool real quick.
 Instead of just writing it down somewhere and hoping to come around to it later... why not write your code on the fly?

-[Scripting Layer for Android](http://code.google.com/p/android-scripting/), allows you to install your favorite scripting languages, like Python, Perl, Ruby(JRuby), JavaScript... which have access to most of the APIs your Android app would normally use.
+[Scripting Layer for Android](http://code.google.com/p/android-scripting/), allows you to install your favorite scripting languages, like Python, Perl, Ruby (JRuby), JavaScript... which have access to most of the APIs your Android app would normally use.
 With this the sky is the limit, and it is even possible to run the interpreters in Terminal IDE without using the SL4A app.
 This is useful when you are running a script that uses arguments, because you can not give scripts arguments in SL4A.
 For a good example, I am writing this post in Markdown.
-Even though it is dead simple to write in, you still make mistakes and it would be nice to view it how others will see it, right? (as a note from a reviewer, you did make a lot of mistakes, especially on this line :P)
+Even though it is dead simple to write in, you still make mistakes and it would be nice to view it how others will see it, right?

-###Using Perl(or any interrupter) from SL4A in Terminal IDE
+### Using Perl(or any interrupter) from SL4A in Terminal IDE

 We are going to use the Markdown.pl script, used to convert your markdown files into HTML, as an example of what can be done.